 - be University of Iowa courses (including regularly scheduled on-campus courses, Guided Independent Study, distance learning courses, and off-campus courses);

 - not be considered an instance of regression;

 - have identical course numbers and titles (if the original course is no longer offered, you may be able to substitute a course, but only if this is authorized by the department);

 - have been taken in or after the 1969 fall semester.

-NOTE: The University of Iowa is adopting a new course numbering system.
-A course may be identified by its legacy (old) number, its new number, or both.
-A course taken under the old number and repeated under the new number will be considered the same course with respect to use of the SGO.
+NOTE: The University of Iowa has adopted a new course numbering system.
+A course may be identified by its current number, its legacy (old) number, or both.
+A course taken under the old number and repeated under the current number will be considered the same course with respect to use of the SGO.